-With an Excel macro button you can run a macro or custom VBA automation with one click.
+With an Excel macro button you can run a macro or custom Excel automation with one click.
 This can make it easy for you, or other spreadsheet users, to run a macro whenever you want to.

 For instance, say your worksheet pulls in data from an external source.
 You could use a macro to update the data to ensure you’re working with refreshed data.